What are assets and liabilities in lease accounting under ASC 842?

 These new standards aim to improve transparency and standardize lease accounting across industries.
 As per these standards, leases that meet specific criteria need to be recognized on the balance sheet as both assets and liabilities.

-Proper lease accounting also supports effective financial planning and risk management.
+Recognizing lease assets and liabilities on the balance sheet gives real estate and finance teams accurate visibility into near-term and long-term financial obligations, supporting more reliable cash flow forecasting and risk management.
 By recognizing lease assets and liabilities on the balance sheet, companies gain better visibility into their near-term and long-term financial obligations.
 This allows for more accurate financial forecasting and cash flow projections.
 Companies can better manage risks like liquidity crunches by structuring lease terms and payments appropriately.

 Banks and lenders also prefer this approach, as it provides transparency to the company’s financial commitments.
 With ASC 842, financial institutions have a more transparent look into a company’s total assets and financial strength or weakness in which they are positioned.
 Overall, the comprehensive approach to lease accounting aligns with sound accounting principles and provides a truer representation of a company’s economic value.
 With lease accounting and financial analysis processes outlined, companies can make decisions from an informed standpoint, enhancing operational and financial planning.

-In lease accounting, assets are economic resources held or controlled by an entity as a result of past events, from which future economic benefits are expected to flow.
+In lease accounting, the primary asset is the right-of-use (ROU) asset, which represents the lessee's right to use an underlying leased property or equipment for the lease term.
 Lease agreements typically outline the financial documentation in relation to assets which refer to the right to use an underlying leased item or property and total liabilities.

 - Based on convertibility: